-The Board and its predecessors have been very successful in reducing flood risk over the years, with a pedigree of over 75 years in the business.
-So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding and facilitate land use.
+The Board and its predecessors have been very successful in reducing flood risk over the years, with a pedigree of over 100 years in the business.
+So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding and drought, protect the environment and facilitate land use.

 The Broads and Norfolk Rivers Internal Drainage Boards Order 2005 (Statutory Instrument 2005 No.429).
 This Order constituted Norfolk Rivers IDB in 2005 from an amalgamation of 7 Internal Drainage Boards: